How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 In my case it is not always obvious which is the new Tasmota device, but usually the first time the device is visible on the management page it has no name.
 All of the other devices have names, therefore I know this is the new Tasmota device.

-Alternatively you can use a third party application like Fing to find the IP address if you don’t have the facility on your router.
+Alternatively you can use a third party application like Angry IP Scanner or Fing to find the IP address if you don’t have the facility on your router.

 Access the Tasmota configuration menu